sonic-net/SONiC/doc/BGP/BGP-supress-fib-pending.md

 A new class *RouteFeedbackChannel* in fpmsyncd is introduced to manage orchagent responses and send the corresponding FPM message to zebra.

 Zebra requires to send RTM_NEWROUTE back with RTM_F_OFFLOAD flag set once route is programmed in HW.
 FpmSyncd create an RTM_NEWROUTE message based off VRF, prefix and nexthops that where actually installed which are part of publish notification.
+The offload route status is relevant only for BGP received routes.
+In order to send back RTM_NEWROUTE only for BGP originated routes it is required to encode "proto" (rtmsg->rtm_protocol field) in APPL_DB which will be sent back as part of response, so that if the "proto" is received for non-BGP route the response to zebra isn't sent.

 <!-- omit in toc -->
 ##### Figure 5.
 FPMsyncd flow